dbahadori/dbahadori.github.io/_talks/Industry-1.md

 venue: "Mobarakeh Steel Company(MSC)"
 date: 2019-01-01
 location: "Esfahan, Iran"
+excerpt: "In this lecture, I and other members of IIoT group of IRISA Company presented the opportunities and challenges of industry 4.0 and digital transformation for steel industry with focus on maturity model of industry 4.0 to chief managers of Mobarakeh Steal Company."
 ---

-In this lecture, I and other members of IIoT group of IRISA Company introduce the opportunities and challenges of industry 4.0 and digital transformation for steal industry with focous on maturity model of industry 4.0 to chief managers of Mobarakeh Steal Company.
+In this lecture, I and other members of IIoT group of IRISA Company presented the opportunities and challenges of industry 4.0 and digital transformation for steel industry with focus on maturity model of industry 4.0 to chief managers of Mobarakeh Steal Company.
+We defined and demonstrated an abstract road map in order to grow up the smartization level of their company.

 Industry 4.0 Dimensions
 ======